 - Low spreads as low as 0.0 pips

-- A broad range of top-tier trading platforms
+- A broad range of top-tier trading platforms, including MT4 and MT5

 - Excellent 24/7 customer support service